Colocación de pronombres de complemento

 - Affirmative commands: object pronouns must be attached to the end of the verb.

 |No lo comas.||Don’t eat it.|

 |No me la traiga.||Don’t bring it to me.|

 |Tráigamela.||Bring it to me.|

-Again, when object pronouns are attached, an accent must be added to the verb to maintain the proper word stress.
+Again, when object pronouns are attached the the imperative, an accent must be added to the verb to maintain the proper word stress.